Strawberry Hill Buttress Rock Climbing

 Strawberry Hill is located up canyon from the First Creek Slabs.
 Follow a trail up canyon.
 Look up and left for a pink topped buttress.
 All routes are accessed from here.
 The approach takes about 45 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Strawberry Hill Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Strawberry Hill Buttress:

 Featured Route For Strawberry Hill Buttress